Centenary State Historic Site in Jackson: What to Know

 The newly minted Centenary College of Louisiana flourished until the Civil War, when Union troops used the dormitories for housing and Confederates converted part of the school into a hospital.
 Centenary, with damaged buildings and low enrollment, never recovered after the war.
 In 1908, the school moved to Shreveport where it remains in operation today.

-Today, visitors can tour the grounds of the college and learn of Centenary’s successes and demise.
+Today, visitors can tour the college's former grounds and learn of Centenary’s successes and demise.
 The West Wing dormitory and a professor’s house still stand, offering insights into college life nearly 200 years ago.
-Guided tours are offered daily at Centenary State Historic Site that showcase the buildings and the gorgeous scenery surrounding the school.
+Guided tours of the buildings are offered by appointment at Centenary State Historic Site, or you can explore the gorgeous scenery surrounding the school on your own.

 Note: The USS KIDD Veterans Museum is temporarily moving to Houma for repairs projected to last through 2025.
 The museum will remain open throughout repairs.
 Patrons are invited to visit the museum's website for virtual tours, too.